peterhontaru/Exploratory-Data-Analysis-Youtube-Trending-Videos/Exploratory-Data-Analysis.md

 **Are there differences between YouTube Trending videos in English-speaking countries (Canada, Great Britain, United States)?
 If yes, which aspects of the videos cause these differences?**

-*Thus, all throughout, we will generate questions, answer them with data and then further refine these questions based on what was discovered.*
+All throughout this analysis we will generate questions, answer them with data and then further refine these questions based on what was discovered.

 ## Who is this project intended for? {-}